Advanced Patch

 5. Define your filter condition

-Save your rule by clicking on OK.
+Save your Patch Filter Rule by clicking on OK.

 Assign you filter rule to a Patch Group by ticking both objects (1) and (2) and a click on the arrow-left icon in the center (3)

-The filter rule is now assigned to your Patch Group.
+After going through this process, the filter rule is now assigned to your Patch Group.

 Info: All changes to a Patch Group like assigned or unassigned Filter Rules can be retraced in the groups history.

-5. Assigning devices to Patch Rollout Groups
+3.6.
+Assigning devices to Patch Rollout Groups

-We have an initialization phase followed by two pilot groups and an autofix step.
+It shows an initialization phase followed by two pilot groups and an autofix step.

 3. The Autofix phase will set all vulnerabilities defined by your Patch Filter Rules to Autofix for all the devices that are member of the selected Patch Group, independent from the selected Pilot Group.

-Tipp: Mass Actions on the Home screen can be used to assign Patch Groups and Pilot Groups for large device groups with a few clicks.
+Tip: Mass Actions on the Home screen can be used to assign Patch Groups and Pilot Groups for large device groups with a few clicks.

 1. Choose Custom Inventory